jeremiah-c-leary/vhdl-style-guide/docs/component_rules.rst

 .. code-block:: vhdl

-   architecture RTL of FIFO is
+   architecture rtl of fifo is
    begin

-   component FIFO is
+   component fifo is

-        component RAM is
+        component ram is

 **Fix**

 .. code-block:: vhdl

-   architecture RTL of FIFO is
+   architecture rtl of fifo is
    begin

-     component FIFO is
+     component fifo is

-     component RAM is
+     component ram is

 component_002
 #############